2018 24 Hours of Daytona: Practice and qualifying

 There were four practice sessions preceding the start of the race on Saturday, three on Thursday and one on Friday.
 The first two one-hour sessions were on Thursday morning and afternoon.
 The third held later that evening ran for 90 minutes; the fourth on Friday morning lasted an hour.

-Rast's No. 77 Mazda set the fastest lap of the first practice session at 1 minute, 37.428 seconds, 0.007 seconds faster than Vautier's Spirit's No. 90 Cadillac.
-Jordan Taylor put the No. 10 Wayne Taylo Cadillac in third overall.
+Rast's No. 77 Mazda set the fastest lap of the first practice session at 1:37.428, 0.007 seconds faster than Vautier's Spirit's No. 90 Cadillac.
+Jordan Taylor put the No. 10 Wayne Taylor Cadillac in third overall.
 Albuquerue placed the No. 5 Mustang Sampling car fourth.
 The highest-placed LMP2 car was Brundle's No. 78 Jackie Chan entry in fifth place.
 Early in the session, Phil Hanson made an error on cold tires that put the front of the United Autosports Ligier into the turn five tire barrier.
 Practice was red-flagged for 8 minutes and 49 seconds so his car could be removed from the circuit.
-In GTLM, the No. 66 CGR Ford of Hand led with a lap of 1 minute, 44.571 seconds.
+In GTLM, the No. 66 CGR Ford of Hand led with a lap of 1:44.571.
 Alessandro Pier Guidi put the No. 62 Risi Ferrari second.
 Vanthoor in the No. 912 Porsche was third.
 Miguel Molina's No. 82 Risi car was fastest in GTD.
 Pedro Lamy set the second-fastest class lap in Spirit of Race's No. 51 entry.

-In the second practice session, Hélio Castroneves in the No. 6 Penske Acura ARX-05 recorded the fastest lap of the day with a 1-minute, 37.096 seconds effort, ahead of the No. 22 ESM Nissan of Nicolas Lapierre and Albquerque's No. 5 Mustang Sampling car.
+In the second practice session, Hélio Castroneves in the No. 6 Penske Acura ARX-05 recorded the fastest lap of the day with a 1:37.096 effort, ahead of the No. 22 ESM Nissan of Nicolas Lapierre and Albquerque's No. 5 Mustang Sampling car.
 The leading LMP2 car was Colin Braun behind the wheel of the No. 54 CORE car in fourth.
 Jonathan Bomarito was fifth in Mazda's No. 55 car.
-Patrick Pilet led GTLM in the No. 911 Porsche with a 1-minute, 43.902 seconds lap set late in the session.
+Patrick Pilet led GTLM in the No. 911 Porsche with a 1:43.902 lap set late in the session.
 Jan Magnussen's No. 3 Corvette was second.
 Westbrook in the No. 66 CGR Ford was third in GTLM. Álvaro Parente's No. 86 MSR Acura-NSX GT3 was fastest in GTD, while Molina was 0.242 seconds slower in the No. 82 Risi Ferrari.

 Renger van der Zande (pictured in 2016) took the overall pole position for Wayne Taylor Racing.